System representation

 source

-• $S$ is the set of states,
+• $S_0 \subseteq S$ is a set of initial states,

 Fields